kwame-mintah/notes-md/learning-paths/machine-learning/04-data-preprocessing.md

 grid = sns.pairplot(numerical_data)
 ```

 If there is some correlation between other variables.
 But need numbers to make a decision whether to remove some highly correlated feature.
-For this, use seaborn [`heatmap`](https://seaborn.pydata.org/generated/seaborn.heatmap.html) is useful while using pandas [`corr`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.corr.html?highlight=corr#pandas.DataFrame.corr) to print correlations.
+For this, seaborn [`heatmap`](https://seaborn.pydata.org/generated/seaborn.heatmap.html) is useful while using pandas [`corr`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.corr.html?highlight=corr#pandas.DataFrame.corr) to print correlations.

 ```python
 corr = numerical_data.corr()